OmarZaidi/OmarZaidi.github.io/projects/repport.md

 <img width="200px" class="img-thumbnail" src="../img/reflect.jpeg">

-# PHOBS REPPORT App

-# PHOBS REPPORT App

 ## Overview

-Aloha!
-We are PHOBS, and we are excited to introduce our innovative solution to address the marine debris problem in Hawai’i.
-Our REPPORT App is designed to streamline and enhance the communication and coordination among various organizations involved in marine debris removal.
+Welcome to the PHOBS REPPORT App, a solution developed to address the marine debris issue in Hawai’i.
+This application aims to optimize communication and coordination among organizations involved in marine debris removal.

 ### Project Goals